 What are the cons of Long Term Lets?

-One of the most notable downsides to long term lets can be found in the actual rental figure.
+The actual rental figure of a long term let can be a downside.
 Short term lets tend to achieve higher figures than long term, which can mean higher overall income.
 Long term lets aren’t excluded from void periods either.
 Whilst short term lets may traverse through more void periods on an annual basis, there is no guarantee that your long term let property is safe from them either.
 Sometimes, you may also find the void period of your long term let could be higher than that of a short term let.

 Additionally, you will have less control of your rental figure as a long term letting landlord.
 Legislation can be very restrictive of what you can and can’t do regarding your income stream when tenants are in situ.
 So, reviewing and changing your rental figure will be much more difficult.

 And of course, perhaps the main concern for long term letting landlords is down to the tenants themselves.
 Short term tenancies give you a nearer doorway from which to bid tenants farewell; irrespective of how they have behaved and treated your property.
 With long term lets, the timescales of removing your tenant are far longer.
 Whether you are happy for them to leave of their own accord, or you wish to evict them through official legal means, regaining possession of your property is a lengthier process and not always an advantage.